United States Border Patrol: Transportation

 Unlike in many other law enforcement agencies in the United States, the Border Patrol operates over 10,000 SUVs and pickup trucks, which are known for their capabilities to move around in any sort of terrain.
 These vehicles may have individual revolving lights (strobes or LEDs) and/or light bars and sirens and/or have their bumpers removed or have off-road suspension and tires.
 An extensive modernization drive has ensured that these vehicles are equipped with wireless sets in communication with a central control room.
 Border Patrol vehicles may also have equipment such as emergency first aid kits.
 Some sectors make use of sedans like the Ford Crown Victoria Police Interceptor or the Dodge Charger as patrol cars or high speed "interceptors" on highways.
 The U.S. Border Patrol has approximately 2,000 sedans.
 The Border Patrol also operates all-terrain vehicles, motorcycles, snowmobiles, and small boats in riverine environments.

 In 2005, all Border Patrol and ICE aircraft operations were combined under CBP's Office of Air and Marine.
 All CBP vessel operations within the Customs Waters and on the high seas are conducted by Marine Interdiction Agents of the Office of Air and Marine.

 Color schemes of Border Patrol vehicles are either a long green stripe running the length of the vehicle (older vehicles) or a broad green diagonal stripe (newer vehicles) on the door.
 Most Border Patrol vehicles are painted predominantly white.
 During the 1960s to 1991 Border Patrol vehicles were painted a light green.

 The Border Patrol also extensively uses horses for remote area patrols.
 As of 2005, the U.S. Border Patrol has 205 horses.
 Most are employed along the Mexico–United States border.
 In Arizona, these animals are fed special processed feed pellets so that their wastes do not spread non-native plants in the national parks and wildlife areas they patrol.

 Killed in the line of duty

 Since 1904, the Border Patrol has had 156 inspectors/officers/agents along with 6 K9s killed in the line of duty, more than any other federal law enforcement agency during that time period.
+Testifying in front of the United States Senate, Border Patrol chief Mark Morgan said that the Border Patrol is one of the most assaulted law enforcement agencies.